shaniljasani/EE461LGroup13FinalProject/AutoCar/documentation/docs.md

 7. Visit the [downloads](http://autocar.pythonanywhere.com/downloads) page.
 8. Here, you will see a list of available datasets.
 Click on the download button and a `.csv` file will be downloaded to your computer

-*To view your current rentals (projects)*
+*To view your current carshares (projects)*

 9. Scroll to the bottom of the [dashboard](http://autocar.pythonanywhere.com/dashboard) page.
-Here, you will see a list of all active rentals you are a part of.
+Here, you will see a list of all rentals you are a part of.
 10. Click on one of the projects, and a list of cars and users within the rental will be displayed.

+*To return cars from your carshare*

+11. Cars that have not been checked out yet have a button that checks-in the car.
+12. At the bottom of the page there is a button that closes the carshare and returns any checked-out cars.

+*To view the bill for your carshare*

+13. To get billing, click [Billing](http://autocar.pythonanywhere.com/billing) in the navigation bar
+14. Select a carshared that has been closed (see 12.) to view the bill

 # Installation